JoaquinPettinari/SignIn-SignUp-Template/README.md

 ```
 ✔️ You are free to use it as your want.

-🚩 If you find some feature or bug, make a pull request o create a new issue.
+🚩 If you find some feature or bug, make a pull request or create a new issue.

 👋 Thanks for colaborating.